CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 ### **Sample `DynamicTestCaseDataSource` Child Class**
 (Updated v1.1.0)

 You can easily implement a dynamic `TestCaseData` source class by extending the `DynamicTestCaseDataSource` base class with `IEnumerable<TestCaseData>` type data source methods.
 You can use these just in NUnit test framework.
+You can easily adjust your already existing data source methods you used with version 1.0.x yet to have the benefits of the new feature (see comments in the sample code):

+1. Add an optional `ArgsCode?` parameter to the data source methods signature.
+2. Add `optionalToTestCaseData` local method to the enclosing data source methods and call `OptionalToTestCaseData` method with the `testDataToTestCaseData` and `argsCode` parameters.
+3. Call `optionalToTestCaseData` local method to generate `TestCaseData` instances with data-driven test arguments .

+However, note that this version is fully compatible backward, you can use the data source test classes and methods with the current version without any necessary change.
+The second data source method of the sample code remained unchanged as simpler but less flexible implememtation.

 The derived dynamic `TestCaseData` source class looks quite similar to the sample [Test Framework Independent Dynamic Data Source](https://github.com/CsabaDu/CsabaDu.DynamicTestData/tree/master?tab=readme-ov-file#test-framework-independent-dynamic-data-source) of `CsabaDu.DynamicTestData`: